 Who can implement/use ISO 45001?

 ISO 45001 is intended to be applicable to any organisation regardless of its size, type and nature.
-All of its requirements are intended to be integrated into an organization’s own management processes.
+All of its requirements are intended to be integrated into an organisation’s own management processes.

 We have certification to OHSAS18001, what will happen to this?